Last Updated on January 10, 2026 by Martina McKeough

 Dryer Sheets For Footwear Smells

-Whilst tumble dryer sheets are not something you would associate with slippers they are actually a simple solution for mild smelling footwear.
-Just grab a couple from your laundry room and place one in each of the slippers and let them work their magic.
+Whilst tumble dryer sheets are not something you would associate with slippers they are actually a simple solution for mild-smelling footwear.
+Just grab a couple from your laundry room place one in each of the slippers and let them work their magic.

 Use Rubbing Alcohol For Smells